 If there’s a big group wanting to go at a specific time at a busy time of year then it could be a good idea to book ahead.
 This can be done online on one of the websites linked above.
 For other groups booking online is perhaps not the best option.
 Firstly, the weather in the UK is very changeable regardless of the time of year.
-If you book your tickets and it’s starts to rain you’re stuck.
+If you book your tickets and it’s starting to rain you’re stuck.
 You also don’t get to see the boats or facilities you’ll be using.
 Despite what the punting websites may say, it’s only cheaper to book online if you’re buying from the tourist information.
-Generally you’ll get a much better deal if you go straight to the touts and use the tips above!
+Generally, you’ll get a much better deal if you go straight to the touts and use the tips above!

 What should I take?

 The typical punting refreshments are Pimms (a gin based liquor with a fruity taste) and strawberries.
 If that’s not to your taste then any food or drink will do.
 Bare in mind that on a full chauffeur tour you’re sharing the boat with lots of people that might not appreciate your picnic on their lap.
 If you want a full picnic spread then it’s probably best to hire a boat yourself.
 If you’re heading towards Granchester then why not take a BBQ with you?
 And obviously, a camera, you’d be mad not to get some snaps of these beautiful Cambridge sights.
 If you’ve timed your trip well and manage some hot weather then some suntan lotion wouldn’t be a bad idea either.